Christopher Díaz (boxer)

-Christopher Díaz Vélez (born October 31, 1994) is an American-born Puerto Rican professional boxer who challenged for the WBO junior lightweight title in 2018.
-At regional level he held the WBO-NABO junior lightweight title from 2017 to 2018.
+Christopher Díaz Vélez (born October 31, 1994) is an American-born Puerto Rican professional boxer who has fought for world titles on three occasions.
+At regional level he held the NABO junior-lightweight title from 2017 to 2018.

 Professional career

 Díaz signed with Top Rank in 2015.
-On December 26, 2016, Díaz was named Prospect Of The Year by ESPN Deportes.
+On 26 December 2016, he was named Prospect Of The Year by ESPN Deportes.

+Diaz vs. Bryant

+Diaz won the vacant NABO junior-lightweight title by stopping Bryant Cruz in the third round at The Plaza Live in Orlando, Florida, on 9 December 2017.

+Diaz Vs Ito

+Diaz faced Masayuki Ito for the vacant WBO junior-lightweight title at Kissimmee Civic Center in Kissimmee, Florida on 28 July 2018, losing by unanimous decision.

 Diaz vs. Sanchez

-On 23 June 2020, Diaz fought Jason Sanchez.
+On 23 June 2020, Diaz fought Jason Sanchez at MGM Grand Conference Center, Paradise, Nevada.
 Diaz won via unanimous decision, 98–92, 98–92 and 97–93.

 Diaz vs. Navarrete

-In his next bout, Diaz fought Emanuel Navarrete for his WBO featherweight title.
-Diaz los via TKO in the final, twelfth round.
+Diaz challenged Emanuel Navarrete for his WBO featherweight title at Silver Spurs Arena in Kissimmee, Florida, on 24 April 2021.
+Having been sent to the canvas four times throughout the fight, he lost via technical knockout in the 12th and final round.

 Diaz vs. Dogboe

-In his next bout, Diaz fought former champion Isaac Dogboe.
-Dogboe was ranked #3 by the WBO, #9 by the WBC and #10 by the IBF at featherweight at the time.
-Diaz lost via majority decision, with the scorecards reading 97–93 and 96–94 in favour of Dogboe and the third judge scoring it 95-95.
+Diaz fought Isaac Dogboe for the NABF featherweight title at the Michelob Ultra Arena in Paradise, Nevada, on 20 November 2021.
+He lost via majority decision, with the scorecards reading 97–93 and 96–94 in favour of Dogboe and the third judge scoring it 95-95.

+Diaz vs. Núñez

+Diaz got his third shot at a world title when he challenged IBF junior-lightweight champion Eduardo Núñez at Centro de Usos Multiples in Los Mochis, Sinaloa, Mexico, on 6 September 2025.
+He lost by unanimous decision.